Advanced Features for Flurry Analytics with iOS¶

 Create an Ad Unit to Earn Revenue¶

 With a little extra effort, you can leverage Flurry’s ad platform to increase revenue per user with high performing, quality ads.
-An average app can expect to earn up to $600/month with a banner ad and up to $1,000/month with an interstitial ad.

 You’ll have full control over the placement of the ad unit in your app, the ads being shown, time and frequency of when ads are displayed, and the audience segment you reach.